HEIST: A Graph Foundation Model for Spatial Transcriptomics and Proteomics Data: Data Preprocessing and Graph creation

 \section{Data Preprocessing and Graph creation}

-HEIST requires construction of two graph structures: (1) a spatial cell-cell graph capturing local tissue organization, and (2) cell-type-specific graph representing the gene regulatory networks (GRNs), which captures gene-gene dependencies conditioned on cell types.
+HEIST requires construction of two graph structures: (1) a spatial cell-cell graph capturing local tissue organization, and (2) cell-type-specific graph representing the gene co-expression networks, which captures gene-gene dependencies conditioned on cell types.
 We present the preprocessing pipeline in Figure~\ref{fig:pre-processing}, and we describe the data preprocessing steps and the detailed procedures for constructing these graphs below.

-\textbf{Data Preprocessing.} We begin by importing raw spatial transcriptomics data, followed by standard preprocessing steps, including outlier removal, gene expression normalization, and gene filtering to retain highly variable genes.
-To mitigate technical noise and dropout effects common in single-cell measurements, we apply MAGIC~\cite{dijk2017magic} to denoise gene expression data before all downstream computations.
+\textbf{Data Preprocessing.} We begin by importing raw spatial transcriptomics data, followed by standard preprocessing steps, including outlier removal, gene expression normalization, and gene filtering to retain highly variable genes. {We denote the raw matrix by $X_{\mathrm{raw}} \in \mathbb{R}^{N \times G}$ and the normalized matrix by $X$, with $X_{ij} = \mathrm{Norm}(X_{\mathrm{raw},ij}).$} To mitigate technical noise and dropout effects common in single-cell measurements, we apply MAGIC~\citep{dijk2017magic} to denoise gene expression data before all downstream computations. {Formally, }

-\textbf{Cell-Cell Graph Construction.} To capture spatial relationships between cells, we construct a cell-cell graph based on physical proximity.
-Spatial locations are used to compute Voronoi polygons, which define local neighborhoods.
-Edges in the graph are assigned based on adjacency in the Voronoi diagram, ensuring that the graph structure accurately reflects tissue architecture and local microenvironments.
+\textbf{Cell-Cell Graph Construction.} To capture spatial relationships between cells, we construct a cell-cell graph based on physical proximity. {Each cell has spatial coordinates $p_i = (x_i,y_i) \in \mathbb{R}^2$.} Spatial locations are used to compute Voronoi polygons, which define local neighborhoods.
+Edges in the graph are assigned based on adjacency in the Voronoi diagram, ensuring that the graph structure accurately reflects tissue architecture and local microenvironments. {We write this as }

-\textbf{Cell-Type-Specific GRN Construction.} For each cell type, we build a gene regulatory network (GRN) that captures functional dependencies between genes.
-If cell type annotations are provided, we use them directly; otherwise, we infer cell types via Leiden clustering on the denoised gene expression data.
+\textbf{Cell-Type-Specific Gene Co-Expression Networks Construction.} For each cell type, we build a gene co-expression network that captures functional dependencies between genes.
+If cell type annotations are provided, we use them directly; otherwise, we infer cell types via Leiden clustering on the denoised gene expression data. {This is expressed as $t_i = \mathrm{Leiden}(\tilde{X}).$}

 After cell types are assigned, we compute pairwise mutual information (MI) between genes within each cell type using the denoised expression values.
-Gene pairs with MI greater than a threshold $\tau$ are connected by an edge in the GRN, resulting in a sparse, cell-type-specific regulatory graph.
-This process captures gene-gene co-expression patterns and regulatory dependencies unique to each cellular context.
+Gene pairs with MI greater than a threshold $\tau$ are connected by an edge in the gene co-expression network, resulting in a sparse, cell-type-specific co-expression graph.
+This process captures gene-gene co-expression patterns and co-expression dependencies unique to each cellular context. {For a cell type $t_k$ with cell index set $\mathcal{I}_k=\{i: t_i=t_k\}$, }